My brother is a fervent darts player.

 The purpose of this dart holder is the clear organization of darts and spare parts such as shafts and flights.

 The dart holder also protects the point of the dart against damage.

 As an extra benefit, this dart holder can hold a mobile phone or tablet where the score can be kept.

 A good dart app to install on your phone or tablet is the target dart counter.
 This app is available for both Android and iOS.

 This app keeps track of the score, lets you know what score you should get on the next throws, and you can also play against the dart bot in addition to playing with others.

 What do you need to make a dart holder?

-To prepare you for building this dart holder and scoreboard, I have made a few handy lists.
+To prepare you for building this dart holder, I have made a few handy lists.

-In addition to a few personal protective equipment that I use*, I also list the materials as well as the (power) tools you will need to build this dart holder.
+In addition to a few personal protective equipments that I use*, I also list the materials as well as the (power) tools you will need to build this dart holder.

 * Safety is always your own responsibility!